 Between the ages of two and three, your little one’s language will improve in leaps and bounds.
-Not only will the number of words he uses explode, but his grammar will also become much more advanced.
+Not only will the number of words they use explode, but their grammar will also become much more advanced.

 What exactly is grammar and why is it important?

 Grammar is a set of language rules that includes the way we put words in order to form things like phrases, clauses, and sentences, and also the grammatical markers that let people use singular and plural forms to indicate numbers, and use verb-tenses to define time-frames.
 Grammar allows people – and will someday allow Baby – to understand each other and be understood.
-It will allow him to communicate and express themselves more clearly the better he learns it.
+It will allow them to communicate and express themself more clearly the better they learn it.
 Toddlers develop their knowledge of grammar and their ability to use these skills through listening, time, and practice.

 What Baby’s language is probably like presently

-By age two, your little chatterbox could probably communicate in some pretty amazing ways. he was probably able to:
+By age two, your little chatterbox could probably communicate in some pretty amazing ways. they were probably able to:

 - Say around 50 to 100 words, though some children may even have their vocab jump to 300 words by this age.
 Between the ages of two and four, vocab can increase by as many as two words per day.
 Some of these words might sound unclear, but can be understood in context, and little ones can understand many more words than they can say.

 - Use simple, two-word phrases or sentences – largely noun-verb combos – like “more milk” or “dada go.”